Vale David Bedgood: Queensland Captain with Rugby's heart in his baggage

 Reserve backrower David Bedgood in the Wallabies team photo of 1959

-He was never one to blow his trumpet that hard even with cause to as a Queensland captain at just 20 in 1960 during his 10-match run for his state.
+He was never one to blow his own trumpet even with cause to as a Queensland captain at just 20 in 1960 during his 10-match run for his state.

 Former Reds coach Phil Mooney knew Bedgood across four decades and feels richer for it.